nimblybr/TavoCalendar/README.md

-*This fork adds the ability to add custom attributes to the day DOM element.
-See examples/custom.html*
+*This fork is meant to improve calendar's features (like date highlighting and ecc.)

 # TavoCalendar